-Monday, April 10, 2017
+Thursday, April 10, 2025

 The following anecdotal stories came to my attention many years ago.
-They remind me of the immense need in the world for people to know that they are loved.
-The New Testament scriptures state 'But God demonstrates His own love toward us, in that while we were yet sinners, Christ died for us,' Romans 5:8.
+They remind me of the immense need in the world for people to know they are loved.
+The New Testament scriptures state, 'But God demonstrates His own love toward us, in that while we were yet sinners, Christ died for us,' Romans 5:8.

-Mister, please sir, are you Jesus?
+Mister, please, sir, are you Jesus?

-Another gentleman who had been walking behind him, picked up the boy and the packages, put his crutches in place and even slipped a little money in to his hand.
-With a kind smile he went on his way.
-The boy who had not known such kindness, called out to the gentleman inquiring, "Mister, please sir, are you Jesus?"
+Another gentleman who had been walking behind him picked up the boy and the packages, put his crutches in place, and even slipped a little money into his hand.
+With a kind smile, he went on his way.
+The boy, who had not known such kindness, called out to the gentleman, inquiring, "Mister, please, sir, are you Jesus?"

 "No," replied the Good Samaritan, "but I am one of His followers."